Seller FAQs | KimTimTeam

-Thinking about selling a home in the Greater Cincinnati Area or Northern Kentucky?
-These FAQs cover the questions we hear most from local sellers, from pricing and prep to timelines, costs, and what it looks like to buy and sell at the same time.
+Thinking about selling your home in Greater Cincinnati or Northern Kentucky?
+These are the questions we hear most from local sellers — answered honestly, in plain language.

 Market Conditions & Pricing Strategy

 Timing depends on your price point, condition, and neighborhood.
-In many parts of the Greater Cincinnati Area, well priced and well presented homes see strong interest in the first 7 to 14 days.
-We’ll show you the average days on market for homes like yours and talk through how pricing and prep choices can help you sell faster while protecting your bottom line.
+In many parts of Greater Cincinnati, well-priced and well-presented homes see strong interest in the first 7 to 14 days.
+We'll show you the average days on market for homes like yours and talk through how pricing and prep choices can help you sell faster while protecting your bottom line.

-Your home’s value depends on recent sales, current competition, condition, and location.
-We’ll prepare a custom CMA using homes similar to yours that have actually sold, plus what’s currently listed and pending in your neighborhood.
-Then we’ll walk you through recent sale prices, days on market, and how your home compares on size, updates, and features, so you have a realistic price range instead of an automated estimate.
+Your home's value depends on recent sales, current competition, condition, and location.
+We'll prepare a custom Comparative Market Analysis (CMA) using homes similar to yours that have actually sold, plus what's currently listed and pending in your neighborhood.
+Then we'll walk you through recent sale prices, days on market, and how your home compares on size, updates, and features — so you have a realistic price range instead of an automated estimate.

 Getting Your Home Market Ready